mkhahani/tSlideshow/README.md

 tSlideshow is a standalone & lightweight javascript slider brings a simple slideshow to your website.
 By tSlideshow you will be able to create photo, text or html slideshows with a simple slide effect.
 It is compatible with all major browsers (Opera, Firefox, Chrome & IE).

-tSlideshow is free to use and publishes under the MIT license.
+tSlideshow is free and publishes under the MIT license.

 Features
 --------